top of page

 Business Software Entrepreneurs Can’t Live Without

-It might take a village to raise a child, but every entrepreneur knows it takes business software and automation to grow a successful company.
-While it’s tempting to not invest during the bootstrapping phase when money is tight, the business software we listed below really is a need-to-have not nice-to-have.
+While it’s tempting for entrepreneurs to not invest during the bootstrapping phase when money is tight, the business software we listed below really is a need-to-have not a nice-to-have if you want to grow your business.

 At some point when your business has grown substantially, you will need to hire a pro with more expertise to improve upon your DIY work.
 Until then, we trust these types of business software to help run a better, more streamlined business.

-You might not be able to hire an accountant just yet, but it’s really important to track your business finances from day 1.
-(Have you seen our blog Top 10 Business Mistakes Entrepreneurs Make for more on that?)
+You might not be able to hire an accountant just yet, but it’s essential to track your business finances from day 1.
 We like these accounting software tools for monitoring cash flow, invoicing, tracking sales tax, and more:

 QuickBooks: This is basically the gold standard for bookkeeping.
 If you think you’ll need an accountant down the line, start with QuickBooks to save your future self a lot of time.
-There is a 50% off sale going on now which brings the starting price to $12.50 a month to: Track income and expenses, capture and organize receipts, maximize tax deductions, invoice and accept payments, track miles, manage cash flow, run general reports, send estimates, track sales and sales tax, and manage 1099 contractors.
+Track income and expenses, organize receipts, maximize tax deductions, invoice and accept payments, track miles, manage cash flow, run general reports, send estimates, track sales and sales tax, and manage 1099 contractors.

 Freshbooks: Freshbooks offer lots of customized packages and the base options for freelancers are $13.50 a month for: Unlimited invoices to 5 billable clients, tracking unlimited expenses, sending unlimited estimates, getting paid with credit cards and bank transfers, tracking sales tax & see reports, and access anywhere on iOS and Android.